torchnyu/blog/_drafts/2020-05-19-technical-mentorship.md

 on contracted programmers.
 Even if one of the contracted programmers is a good mentor, they'll be on to the next job before you know it.
 Besides those places tend to have less than stellar tech.

+Also avoid places that just put interns on bug duty, i.e. have them tackle the endless JIRA backlog without any training or overarching goal.
+It's demoralizing and not educational.

 Constantly seek out technical mentorship.
 For my most recent internship at Microsoft, I actively emailed a bunch of developers